linshuliang/Python-Guidance/Deep_Learning/overfit_underfit.md

 ### 3.1 更多的训练数据(Get more training data)

+When there are a small number of training examples, the model sometimes learns from noises or unwanted details from training examples, to an extent that it negatively impacts the performance of the model on new examples.
+This phenomenon is known as overfitting.
+It means that the model will have a difficult time generalizing on a new dataset.

 To prevent overfitting, the best solution is to use more complete training data.

 The data should cover the full range of inputs that the model is expected to handle.